CodeHime/CodeHime/README.md

 - 👋 Hi, I’m @CodeHime
 - 👀 I’m a Data Enthusiast
-- 🌱 I’m currently pursuing my Masters at ASU
+- 🌱 I’m currently pursuing my Masters at ASU..
+I like to go beyond expectations and beat my deadlines.
 - 💞️ I’m looking to collaborate on interesting projects.
 - 📫 How to reach me: kjdoshi1@asu.edu